masurp/specr/README.md

 The goal of specr is to facilitate specification curve analyses (Simonsohn, Simmons & Nelson, 2019; also known as multiverse analyses, see Steegen, Tuerlinckx, Gelman & Vanpaemel, 2016).
-It can be used to investigate how different (e.g., theoretical defensible) analytical choices affect outcome statistics within the universe of one single data set.
+It can be used to investigate how different (theoretically plausible) analytical choices affect outcome statistics within the universe of one single data set.

 It provides functions to setup, run, evaluate, and plot the multiverse of specifications.
 A simple usage example is provided below.
 For more information about the various functions and specific use cases, visit the [documentation](https://masurp.github.io/specr/index.html).

-For a more comprehensive examples and vignettes on how to use the various functions of the package, check out the following pages:
+There are also some vignettes that exemplify and explain specific aspects and functions of the package:

   - [Getting
     started](https://masurp.github.io/specr/articles/specr.html): A